To be a community of inspiration, learning and renewal honoring the work of hand, eye and mind through engagement with master artisans and musicians.

 The Arbutus Folk School, is a 501(c)3 non-profit based in Olympia, Washington.
 The school is volunteer-run and donor-supported.
 The school provides enlivening learning experiences through a wide-range of activities focused on fostering appreciation, knowledge and access to folk craft, music, celebrations and lore.

 - Create a rich, positive environment that inspires lifelong learning in a non-competitive environment

-- Promote and preserve the knowledge, skills, crafts and stories of the past and present
+- Promote and preserve the knowledge, skills, crafts, celebrations and stories of the past and present

 - Help students recognize and develop their creativity, talents and interests in a student-centered environment that affirms individual differences

 - Provide creative and meaningful experiences for individuals, families and groups